rigglemania/pysqlcipher3/README.rst

 pysqlcipher3
 ============

-This library is a fork of pysqlcipher targeted for use with Python 3.
+This library is a fork of pysqlcipher targeted for use with Python 3, although support for Python 2 is still maintained.
 It is still in the beta state, although this library contains minimal new code and instead heavily pulls from the core Python sqlite source code while linking against libsqlcipher.

 Original code (c) 2004-2007 Gerhard Häring